-The Be Brave Ranch by Ray LaBonte and Family is a long-term treatment centre focused solely to help children who have been sexually abused, as well as their families.
-The Be Brave Ranch program (supported by Little Warriors) offers these children a place to heal and increase their chances of growing into healthy adults.
+The Little Warriors Be Brave Ranch by Ray LaBonte and Family is a long-term treatment centre focused solely to help children who have been sexually abused, as well as their families.
+The Be Brave Ranch program offers these children a place to heal and increase their chances of growing into healthy adults.
 Clinical supports are offered to children and their families for one full year.
 As we are currently in the program data collection phase, due to the kindness of our donors we have raised sufficient funds to provide treatment for children to attend the Be Brave Ranch program at no cost.
 At this time, the only cost to the participants is the travel to the Be Brave Ranch, which is located east of Edmonton, Alberta.

 Little Warriors is a national, charitable organization committed to the awareness prevention and treatment of child sexual abuse.
 Visit the Little Warriors main website here for more information.

-Now Accepting Applicants for Fall 2017.
+Now Accepting Applicants for January 2018.

 If you have or know of a child that between the ages of 8-12 that has been sexually abused and could benefit from attending the long-term treatment program at the Be Brave Ranch please visit the Little Warriors Be Brave Ranch website and complete an application form here.